Introduction to asking for payment

 When to send a payment request email to a customer

-You don’t want to let too much time pass before sending a friendly reminder of an unpaid invoice.
-The best time to send your first reminder is when the invoice is due.
+You don’t want to let too much time pass before sending a reminding your customer of an unpaid invoice.
+Our investigation demonstrates that the best time to send your first reminder is when the invoice is due.

 Your next question might be: how often should I follow up with a late-paying customer?
 Consider sending follow-up emails within regular intervals like: